gitAkashDass/Proof-Of-Concept-Data-Science/README.md

 # 2)GooglePlay_ScrapData_Sentiment_Analysis_VEDAR_MODEL
 ### This is the contunation of Scraping Google play App Data Reviews project .
-### This is a Proof of Concept Project Real World Data .
+### This is a Proof of Concept Project using Real World Data .
 ## Features
 The VADER (Valence Aware Dictionary and sEntiment Reasoner) model is a lexicon and rule-based sentiment analysis tool designed for social media text.
 It is specifically crafted to handle social media content, which often includes informal language, emoticons, and special characters.